madroxdupe42/peacefulscience.org/content/articles/survey-adam-eve-catholic.md

 As She often does, the Church permits latitude among specific proposals while also setting up particular doctrinal boundaries.
 Hence, there is not one required view of Adam and Eve.
 Nonetheless, there are views which clearly fall within the bounds of Catholic teaching and others which do not.
 Below, I consider various proposals with an eye on advantages and disadvantages.

 Along the way, I pose several questions that have not been definitively answered by the Catholic magisterium.
-Lastly, I articulate my preferred position on the topic.
-My hope is that this “Shopper’s Guide” serves both Catholic and Non-Catholic Christians in their understanding of Adam and Eve.
+My hope is that this survey serves both Catholic and Non-Catholic Christians in their understanding of Adam and Eve.

 ## Catholic Christians and Church Authority